 - Application Migration

 In order to create a migration plan, you need to assess the currently used technologies running on SAP Mobile Platform.

 Each technology stack has a different migration strategy.

-This migration path is the most common one, specifically for all Kapsel and Fiori Client based projects.
-All SAP Mobile Platform SDK 3.2 solutions, based on OData fall into this category, namely Kapsel, custom Fiori client, native iOS, Android and Windows SDKs.
-These solutions are API compatible with SAP Cloud Platform Mobile Services.
+This migration path is the most common one, specifically for all Kapsel and SAP Fiori Client based projects.
+All SAP Mobile Platform SDK 3.2 solutions, based on OData fall into this category, namely Kapsel, custom SAP Fiori Client, native iOS, Android and Windows SDKs.
+These solutions are API compatible with SAP Mobile Services.